Cat Arthritis: Early Signs and Simple Home Changes That May Help

 About this guide:

-Written by cat parent and Pawfect Cat Care founder Hicham Aouladi and fact-checked using reputable veterinary sources.
-For educational purposes only — not a substitute for professional veterinary advice.
+Written by cat parent and Pawfect Cat Care founder Hicham Aouladi using reputable veterinary references for fact-checking.
+This article is for educational purposes only and does not replace veterinary advice, diagnosis, or treatment.

 Arthritis in cats is often quiet and gradual.
-This guide helps you spot subtle pain, talk to your vet, and make daily life easier.
+This guide helps you spot subtle pain, talk to your vet, and make daily life easier at home.

 Cat arthritis is easy to miss at first because it rarely looks dramatic.
 Most cats do not suddenly limp across the room and make the problem obvious.
 Instead, they slowly edit their routine: less jumping, less climbing, less stretching, and more choosing the easiest path through the house.